bburns/PyVoyager/README.md

 - Uses Blob detection and Hough circle detection for centering
 - Uses RAW images, which worked alright for some of the Jupiter images, but not Neptune, which has brighter backgrounds

-Made movie for Jupiter approach from volumes 5104-5105.
+Made b&w movie for Jupiter approach from volumes 5104-5105.

 [1]: http://pds-rings.seti.org/archives/